xrrocha/nobocoder/README.md

 ```

 Like in Java, a class can extend at most one other class.
 Class inheritance, though, is
-far less common in Scala than in other object-oriented languages; more commonly, classes
+far less common in Scala than in other object-oriented languages; more often, classes
 extend traits.

 A Scala _trait_ could be compared to a Java interface but it's a much more capable construct.
 Traits can have fields and method bodies as well as abstract members.